Join us on an environmental, citizen science scuba expedition to Cuba!

 How to reserve your space:

-We'll place a space on courtesy hold for you and send you a confirmation e-mail.
+We'll place a space on a no-obligation courtesy hold for you and send you a confirmation e-mail.

 Complete and return the trip application and waiver from the letter with your deposit per the instructions in your confirmation letter.

 Make your airline reservations to Cuba AFTER receiving completing your application and deposit.